TV Tropes Needs Your Help

 - Primal Stance: The Evolved Shika Inves resembled a primate more than a deer.

 - Power Levels: Lock Seed classes play a vital role in how far the Inves evolves.
 Combining Lock Seeds also has that effect.

-- Red Right Hand: So far, the three Inves that are confirmed to have been human once, all had their right hands formed differently than their left.
+- Red Right Hand: The three Inves that are confirmed to have been human once all had their right hands formed differently than their left.
 The Byakko and Bixie had large claws, and one Komori had a blade-like talon.